 What Are Pitted Acne Scars?

-"Pitted" acne scars are a name given to acne scars that are characterized by a hollow, indented impression in the skin.
+Pitted acne scars are a name given to acne scars that are characterized by a hollow, indented impression in the skin.
 This concave appearance is due to a sudden loss of collagen.
 Unlike hypertrophic scars (keloids), which result from an overproduction of collagen, pitted acne scars result from the damage and inflammation of deep breakouts, which create a small pit-like structure on the face—hence the name.

-According to Dr. Camp, pitted acne scars are often categorized based on their appearance, within three common types: boxcar scars, ice pick scars, and rolling scars.
+According to Camp, pitted acne scars are often categorized based on their appearance, within three common types: boxcar scars, ice pick scars, and rolling scars.

-- Rolling scars: Rolling scars are similar to boxcar scars but have smooth, undulating edges that make the skin surface look uneven.
-They tend to be more shallow."
+- Rolling scars: "Rolling scars are similar to boxcar scars but have smooth, undulating edges that make the skin surface look uneven.
+They tend to be more shallow," he says.

-Give Your Skin a Deep, Exfoliating Clean with Salicylic Acid
+Give Your Skin a Deep, Exfoliating Clean With Salicylic Acid

-Salicylic acid is a beta-hydroxy acid (BHA) that is lipophilic, which means it likes to mingle with oils.
+Salicylic acid is a beta-hydroxy acid that is lipophilic, which means it likes to mingle with oils.
 This property allows it to penetrate deep into pores and clean them out.
-Alpha hydroxy acids (AHAs), like glycolic and lactic acid, are hydrophilic so they don’t penetrate pores as well, but are effective at exfoliating dead skin and prevent pores from clogging.
-Dr. Camp suggests cleansing with this gentle face cleanser by CeraVe which contains salicylic acid and can be used to treat acne on the face, shoulders, and back.
+Alpha hydroxy acids, like glycolic and lactic acids, are hydrophilic, so they don’t penetrate pores as well, but they are effective at exfoliating dead skin and preventing pores from clogging.
+Camp suggests cleansing with this gentle face cleanser by CeraVe, which contains salicylic acid and can be used to treat acne on the face, shoulders, and back.